dsoto/WP19/outline.md

 author: Daniel Soto
 ---

-# Key Questions

-- What are the observed costs of electrical energy on these microgrids?

-# Contributions

-- estimations of specific fuel consumption for electricity generation on diesel microgrids

 # Possible Titles

 - Measurements of Specific Fuel Consumption on Diesel Microgrids in Lake Sentani, Indonesia